mjanbon/Prediction_Errors/README.md

 ```
 submit.sh
 ```
 Batch file to submit to the HPC that will run the pipeline.
-Specify the number of electrode pairs as a slurm-job array.
+Specify the number of electrode pairs as a slurm-job array (Pedro's tutorial in the lab Gitlab explains really well how to use the HPC)
 ```
 main.m
 ```